2026 - Affordable Housing: Enhancement Projects / Production

 Renewal Program / Preservation

-The overall estimated renewal needs for preserving existing affordable housing is approximately $1.6 billion over the next 10 years, including acquisition and rehabilitation of existing at-risk rent stabilized housing.
-While the sources identified at the beginning of this chapter, including recently passed bonds, will go toward addressing this need, the Plan allocates approximately $170 million to meet these needs.
+The overall estimated renewal needs for preserving existing affordable housing is approximately $1.67 billion over the next 10 years, including acquisition and rehabilitation of existing at-risk rent stabilized housing.
+The sources identified at the beginning of this chapter, including recently passed bonds, will go toward addressing this need.

 The preservation of affordable housing includes maintenance and capital improvements to existing affordable units (both MOHCD and/or HUD funded projects) and preventing the loss of existing affordable rent stabilized units through acquisition and conversion from market-rate to permanently affordable units.